Distorted quarkonia and spin alignment: Anisotropic photon and spin alignment

 as the photon self-energy for the quarkonium state.
 It is constrained by Ward identity as $p_\m\P^{\m\n}=0$.
 In the rest frame where $p_\m=(M,0)$, we have $\P^{00}=\P^{0i}=0$.
 The remaining rotational invariance dictates $\P^{ij}\propto\d^{ij}$.
 In the presence of magnetic field that breaks rotational symmetry, we can parameterize the self-energy as

 Performing the phase space integration, we obtain the following angular distribution

-where $\th$ is the angle between lepton's momentum to a quantization axis $\hat{l}$ and $\th_{Bl}$ is the angle between $\hat{B}$ and $\hat{l}$.
+where $\th$ is the angle between lepton momentum to a quantization axis $\hat{l}$ and $\th_{Bl}$ is the angle between $\hat{B}$ and $\hat{l}$.
 In the absence of magnetic field, $\P_L=\P_T$, the angular distribution is isotropic giving vanishing spin alignment.
 When $\P_L\ne\P_T$, a nonvanishing spin alignment follows as

-We shall quantify the magnitude by performing a calculation of self-energy in the presence of magnetic field.

-\sect{\bf Photon self-energy for quarkonium state}
+\section{Photon self-energy for quarkonium state}

-To evaluate the photon self-energy, we need to calculate $J^i|Q\bar{Q}\>_A$, which is the probability for current $J^i$ to annihilate a quarkonium in spin state $A$.
+To evaluate the photon self-energy, we need to calculate $J^i|Q\bar{Q}\>_A$, which is the amplitude for current $J^i$ to annihilate a quarkonium in spin state $A$.
 We shall express the quarkonium state using quantum mechanical language \cite{Peskin:1995ev}

 with $\ps(\bq)$ being the spatial wave function and $|\bq,-\bq\>_A$ denoting a plane wave in spin state $A$.
-Note that in this description, quarkonium is written in terms of particle basis, in which particle and anti-particle decouple in free theory.
+Note that in this description, quarkonium is written in terms of particle basis, in which particle and anti-particle decouple \cite{Bodwin:1994jh}.
 We shall express the current also in the particle basis.
-This is achieved by applying Foldy-Wouthuysen (FW) transformation \cite{Foldy:1949wa} to quark field in Dirac basis
+For our purpose, it is sufficient to derive the current in free theory, for which the quark field in Dirac representation reads \cite{Itzykson:1980rh}